awslabs/multi-model-server/docs/management_api.md

 ### List models

 `GET /models`
-* limit - optional integer query parameter to specify the maximum number of items to return.
-Default is 100.
+* limit - (optional) the maximum number of items to return.
+It is passed as a query parameter.
+The default value is `100`.
-* next_page_token - optional query parameter to query for next page, this value was return by earlier API call.
+* next_page_token - (optional) queries for next page.
+It is passed as a query parameter.
+This value is return by a previous API call.

-User can use this API to query current registered models:
+Use the Models API to query current registered models:

 ```bash
 curl "http://localhost:8081/models"